DimitriBarronmore/mc-antivoid-dp/README.md

 # mc-antivoid-dp
-Internal datapack for the ANTIVOID modpack
+Internal datapack for the ANTIVOID mod/modpack

 Requirements:
 - Minecraft 1.21.11